DYGV/meta-forest/examples/FFT/README.md

 source /opt/ros/eloquent/setup.bash
 ```

 By executing the code below, the code will be generated in the ROS2 workspace as shown in the image.
+The `workspace` and `bitstream` value should be adapted to your own environment.

 ```
 meta-forest gen_node \